mohit-rocks/drupal-days/README.md

 # Sample Project Repository for running and evaluating how dynamic migration works

-Note: This is pre-built setup for demo.
+Note: This is pre-built setup for demo for session [Writing Dynamic Migration](https://lisbon2018.drupaldays.org/sessions/writing-dynamic-migrations) at Drupal Days Lisbon 2018.

-If you want to add Drupal VM to your projects via composer, use the following steps.

 ## Steps